valentin-heiderich/kaeja-social-media/README.md

 To implement the different Screens I might need to change a lot of my current kv "code".

+Oh, and I'am also currently working on an account system !hype xD

 -------------------------------------

 # Preview: